Skip to main content

 The interesting lines in this app are:

-• import SampleTurboModule from './specs/NativeSampleModule';: this lines imports the Turbo Native Module in the app
+• import SampleTurboModule from './specs/NativeSampleModule';: this line imports the Turbo Native Module in the app,

 • const revString = SampleTurboModule.reverseString(value); in the onPress callback: this is how you can use the Turbo Native Module in your app.